 The day starts at 10am and finishes at 3pm.
 Tickets £100 and includes refreshments and lunch (with a seasonal bellini and glass of house wine) in the Petersham Nurseries Cafe.

-Head Chef Damian Clisby entices us to direct our senses out of our kitchen garden, and towards flavours of street food in Thailand.
-Jane Alty from the Begging bowl in Peckham joins us for a special cookery workshop where you will learn how create deliciously fragrant bowls of food that authentically reflect how Thai people eat.
+Direct your senses away from the kitchen garden and towards flavours of street food in Thailand, as Jane Alty from the Begging bowl in Peckham joins us for a special cookery workshop during which you will learn how create deliciously fragrant bowls of food that authentically reflect how Thai people eat.